Kstuart1992/MLPy-Notebook_MSVersion/README.md

 # Machine Learning with Python

-> a repository of personally hosted - supplied examples, can be found at https://github.com/kstuart1992/contrb/
+> I host a repository of supplied examples, found [here](https://github.com/kstuart1992/MLPy-Notebook_MSVersion/contrib/fairness/upload-fairness-dashboard.ipynb)

 Welcome to Part 2 of the AI Logs:
-Azure Machine Learning Python SDK will be our platform for this go-
+Azure Machine Learning Python SDK will be our platform for this section-

 ## Getting started